This course is available either online or hardcopy

 previous CNC experience.
 We do, however, assume they

 understand basic machining practices as they apply to

-turning centers.
-Students must understand machining
+machining centers.
+Students must understand milling and

-threading and necking, as well as the cutting tools that
+hole-machining operations and the cutting tools that

 While we begin in a basic manner, we will